ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Recent Arrests in Ohio?

-Some law enforcement agencies in Ohio host online tools on their websites that inquirers can use to find information about recent arrests the agency has made.
-Depending on the agency, these tools may cover varying timeframes (days, weeks, or months).
-Some examples of such tools are the Weekly Offense and Arrest Report directory provided by the Clermont County Sheriff's Office and the Piqua Police Department's Police Public Information Activity Log
+Some law enforcement agencies in Ohio host online tools on their websites that allow inquirers to find information about the agency's recent arrests.
+Depending on the agency, these tools may cover varying timeframes, such as days, weeks, or months.
+Examples of such tools include the Weekly Offense and Arrest Report directory provided by the Clermont County Sheriff's Office and the Piqua Police Department's Police Public Information Activity Log.

 Are Ohio Arrest Records Free?